-->

 The world's most expensive antique car

-For the supercar lovers, an auction arena might be time to get the highly anticipated the old and antique models or even get a unique supercar.
-Reportedly, one of the most expensive cars was sold in the auction arena.
+The MOST For the supercar lovers, an auction arena might be time to get the highly anticipated the old and antique models or even get a unique supercar.
+Reportedly, one of the most expensive cars once sold in the auction arena.

-In a press release, the company said, the price set a world record for an auctioned car.
-But in 2014, Bonhams sells 1962 Ferrari 250 GTO Berlinetta in the auction event at Pebble Beach, California for $28.5 million euro, or around Rp.433 billions.
-In that time, the 1962 Ferrari 250 GTO Berlinetta become the most expensive car.
-But, now occupied the second place on the list of the world's most expensive auctioned cars.
+In a press release, the auction house said, the price set a new world record for an auctioned car.
+Where the price exceeds the price achieved in 2014, when Bonhams managed to sell 1962 Ferrari 250 GTO Berlinetta in the auction event at Pebble Beach, California for 28.5 million, or around Rp.433 billions.

-It finished second in the 1957 Mille Miglia and then became the first car to average 200kph (124mph) on a lap of the Le Mans circuit.
-(Picture from: http://adf.ly/1d6X1D)
+The Ferrari 335S Spider Scaglietti finished second in the 1957 Mille Miglia and then became the first car to average 200 kph (124 mph) on a lap of the Le Mans circuit.
+(Picture from: TheTelegraph)

 Kindly Bookmark and Share it: